JuliaLogging/LogRoller.jl/README.md

 - `logger`: instance of AbstractLogger to tee log entries to
 - `assumed_level`: level of the log messages to assume (default Info)

+Note: `RollingFileWriterTee` is supported only until Julia 1.7.

 ## `RollingLogger`